leohubert/Launcher_Multigaming/README.md

 </Directory>
 ```
 6. Write this command in the terminal `a2enmod rewrite`
+7. Write this command in the terminal `service apache2 restart`
-7. Upload WebPanel to the `/var/www/html` folder (don't forget .htaccess file)
+9. Upload WebPanel to the `/var/www/html` folder (don't forget .htaccess file)
-8. Write this command in the terminal `chown -R www-data:www-data /var/www/html/games/; chmod -R 777 /var/www/html/configs/`
+9. Write this command in the terminal `chown -R www-data:www-data /var/www/html/games/; chmod -R 777 /var/www/html/configs/`
-9. In your browser, go to your VPS or other IP and follow the installation steps
+10. In your browser, go to your VPS or other IP and follow the installation steps

 ## Creators: